Dr Simon Roberts

 Simon is one of the principal vets of Struggletown.
-He is a 1989 graduate of Sydney University, has worked in the Hunter Valley, 4 years in the UK, then joined Struggletown in 1996.
+He is a 1989 graduate of Sydney University, has worked in the Hunter Valley, 4 years in the UK, and then joined Struggletown in 1996.
 He enjoys all areas of general practice and sees pet ownership as one of the best experiences life has to offer.
 Simon’s wife Sarah runs our puppy classes and they have two daughters, Tully and Skye and a son, Toby.
-Their house is run however, by Oscar and Charlie, two naughty cats with ample support from Bingle, the Cavalier King Charles Spaniel that thinks he’s either a pillow or a cat, but rarely a dog.
+Their house is run however, by Cargo ( a 55kg Wolfhound cross ), Bingle (Cavalier King Charles Spaniel) and 4 naughty cats, Oscar, George, Lenny and Lilly.

 BVSc (Hons 1)

 Antony is one of the principal vets at Struggletown.
 After graduating from the University of Sydney in 1999, he worked in mixed practice in the hunter valley for 2 years, 2 years in the U.K and then returned to Sydney to eventually join the Struggletown team in 2007.
 Antony really enjoys the huge diversity offered by working as a veterinarian and he has a special interest in oncology, neurology and opthalmology completing further studies in all these areas.
 Antony is very busy at home with his 2 young children Ivy and Jared, as well as his 2 mischievous cats Drama and Turtle.

 Lucy is a graduate of the Royal Veterinary College, London.
 She worked in a mixed practice in England before migrating to Australia.
 She worked in mixed practice on the Central Coast before joining us at Struggletown and has now been part of the team for 12 years.

 Lucy has a keen interest in small animal medicine and has completed a distance education course in this area.

 Her hobbies include riding, swimming and walking her Jack Russel Terrier ‘Georgie’.